nystudio107/craft3-multi-environment/README.md

     {% if craft.app.config.general.custom.craftEnv == "local" %}
     {% endif %}

+The `custom` sub-array in the config setup is for any non-Craft defined config settings that you might want to include in `general.php`.
+Since Craft does a recursive merge on the config settings, you can change just the config settings you need on a per-environment basis.

 ### Production via webserver config

 It's perfectly fine to use CME as discussed above in a production environment.
 However, if you want an added measure of security and performance, you can set up your webserver to set the same globally accessible settings via webserver config.